1987 Constitution of Ethiopia: Contents

 Actual power, however, rested in the Workers' Party of Ethiopia, defined as the leading force of state and society.
 More specifically, actual power rested with Mengistu, who was not only president of the country but general secretary of the WPE.
 He and the other surviving members of the Derg dominated the WPE's Politburo.
 In essence, the power structure set up by the constitution was a carbon copy of the power structure in other Communist countries.
 The party was granted even more power than the government, which acted more or less as a transmission belt for the party.
 As was the case with other Communist legislatures, the National Shengo was nominally vested with great lawmaking powers, but the principles of democratic centralism reduced it to merely a rubber stamp for decisions already made by the WPE and its Politburo.
 For instance, the Shengo's power to veto "special decrees" issued by the Council of State was almost never exercised in practice, meaning that these decrees effectively had the force of law.

 The Constitution guaranteed all manner of civil rights and personal freedoms, such as freedom of speech, the press, religion, movement, assembly, and association.
 Citizens also had the right to a fair trial and a free education.
 In practice, the government paid almost no attention to these freedoms.
-As had been the case during the Derg era, arbitrary arrests, torture, and execution ran rampant, and sEthiopia ranked at or near the bottom of most measures of human rights and civil liberties.
+As had been the case during the Derg era, arbitrary arrests, torture, and execution ran rampant, and Ethiopia ranked at or near the bottom of most measures of human rights and civil liberties.